 The complete social media measurement guide

 Of course you're using social media.
-How are you measuring results?
-Without social media measurement you won’t know if your campaigns are working or not.
+But... how are you measuring results?
+If you don't use social media measurement, how will you know if your campaigns are working or not?
 Are you meeting your business objectives - engagement, revenue, ROI?
 I’m going to show you how to measure your social media campaigns, to improve and take home the prize!

 Presenting your results, you’ll have to produce comprehensive reports.
 Download three simulated reports, from the Talkwalker platform, to see how they should look!